BACK TO THE TLADY'S HIDING PLACE

 Daily Care

 The babies will need some daytime checking; although they can look after themselves perfectly well, they do sometimes get themselves the wrong way up and can't always right themselves.
 This could be potentially dangerous if under a lamp or in hot sun.
-(Plenty of stones and plants help to deal with this in outdoor environments; toweling is the best solution in indoor units) You will need to train a friendly neighbour to cover for you if you go away.
+(Plenty of stones and plants help to deal with this in outdoor environments; twigs and pieces of towelling scattered on the soil or coir can be helpful in indoor units) You will need to train a friendly neighbour to cover for you if you go away.
 If you go away a lot or are usually out during the day you will not be around during their activity period and so will be unable to observe their feeding, behaviour and health.
 If this is the case you should think again about the responsibility of taking on young tortoises, animals with the potential to outlive ourselves, and even our children, given the right care.

 NEXT: CARE OF ADULT TORTOISES